bochaco/react-qr-svg/README.md

     level: 'L', // QR Error correction level
     bgColor: '#FFFFFF', // Color of the bright squares
-    fgColor: '#5b91cc', // Color of the dark squares logoColor = '#5b91cc', // Color of the SAFE Network logo }
+    fgColor: '#5b91cc', // Color of the dark squares
+    logoColor: '#5b91cc', // Color of the SAFE Network logo
+    connsDensity: 'N', // Density of connectors between dots }
 ```

 The `level` prop corresponds to [Error correction level](https://en.wikipedia.org/wiki/QR_code#Error_correction) so the valid values are `L`, `M`, `Q` and `H`.

+The `connsDensity` prop is to set the level of density for the connectors to be drawn between dots.
+Valid values are `N` (None), `L` (Low), `M` (Medium), and `H` (High).

 You can also specify all the props that are valid for the `<svg>` React element (e.g. `style`, `className` or `width` which you can use to specify the size of the QR code).

 ## Acknowledgements
 This project is a modified version of [`react-qr-svg`](https://github.com/no23reason/react-qr-svg) which in turn is heavily inspired by the [`qrcode.react`](https://github.com/zpao/qrcode.react) project.

+The design of the QR code generated was proposed by Daniel Karlsson ([@arcturus](https://safenetforum.org/u/arcturus/summary)) on the [SAFE Network forum](https://safenetforum.org/t/safe-infographics/22022/46?u=bochaco).

 This project uses the [`react-component-boilerplate`](https://github.com/survivejs/react-component-boilerplate).

 ## License

-*safe-qrcode-svg* is available under MIT.
-See [LICENSE](https://github.com/bochaco/safe-qrcode-svg/tree/master/LICENSE.MIT) for more details.
+`safe-qrcode-svg` is available under MIT.
+See [LICENSE.MIT](https://github.com/bochaco/safe-qrcode-svg/tree/master/LICENSE.MIT) for more details.